Canpake/Canpake.github.io/content/3-coding-techniques/_index.md

 We currently have two libraries set up for use:
 1. The [MathPHP](https://github.com/markrogoyski/math-php) library
-2. A 'Dynamic Questions' library I wrote myself for more specific use cases :P
+2. LibDQ, a library specifically written for writing 'Dynamic Questions' to cover more specific use cases

 You can explore the MathPHP link above if you'd like to get a feel for the kinds of functions that the library will use.

-I'll also go over the use cases of the library I wrote myself - since the functions were made specifically for dynamic questions, you'll generally be able to use them directly in your questions when required.
-(At least, I hope I was able to design them that way!)
+In the subsections of 3.1, I'll also go over the usage of the LibDQ library to more specific detail; there are only a handful of functions in that library, and they cover use cases that can be applied to a very wide range of questions.